GitHub

 GitHub's mission is to be the home for all developers, by providing them with the best tools and resources to share and work together on software.

-What qualifications are required for a job at GitHub?
+What are the best ways to stand out when applying for a job at GitHub?